humansandbag/Valheim-GooderAquaticArsenal/GooderAquaticArsenal/Package/README.md

 ### Incompatibilities
 - UseEquipmentInWater by LVH-IT
+- StartupAccelerator by Smoothbrain - The "Delay Patching" setting is incompatible.
+Set it to "Off" in the mods config.

 ## How It Works
-- Items such-as weapons and tools no longer unequip
+- Items such-as weapons and tools no longer unequip while swimming
 - Server synced config settings give the admin the ability to specify which item types to allow while swimming

 ## Installation